3DBAG/geodepot/design-doc.md

 Only local files are supported.

 `-y`:
-Do not require confirmation for upating existing values or files.
+Do not require confirmation for updating existing values or files.

 `--license=<text>`:
 A license to add to the data.